 While on a mission trip to a Garifuna village in Belize, natives asked our team to take care lest we upset the ancestral spirits in the rocks and trees.
 Native American shamans battle spirits of disease in members of their tribe, and British pagans dance to awaken tree spirits.
 An American friend told me that her son would make his drive home safely because her late grandmother would protect him.
 All these examples reveal an animistic worldview and explain what is Animism.

 Under the Radar

-Though animism doesn’t rank high for most people on the top religions list, it is one of the most prevalent religions in the world.
+Though animism doesn’t rank on most people’s religions list, it is one of the most prevalent religions in the world.
 According to Joshua Project, ethnic religions, which usually include a large dose of animism, are the primary belief system for 669 million people (over 9% of the total global population).
 Animism is a foundational belief of many in early, tribal societies.

 Animists believe that everything, including people, animals, plants, and even inanimate objects, has a spiritual essence.
 They see unity between the physical and spiritual worlds rather than a sharp distinction between the two.
-The spiritual essence found in nature may be nature spirits, such as a spirit of the waters, or ancestral spirits, such as prominent tribal forebears.
+The spiritual essence found in nature is present in many different areas.
+These include the spirit of the waters, or ancestral spirits, such as prominent tribal forebears.
 These spirits hold power in the spiritual and physical worlds and must be pleased or at least placated by the living to bring success or to avoid catastrophe.
 People who hold animistic beliefs perform rituals to help control these spirits.

 The good news of Jesus is that He is Lord of the Universe.
 He builds our jobs and our families, and He secures our future both now and beyond the grave.
-The universe truly is full of spiritual forces, including men, angels, and demons, but Jesus, the Incarnate God, has absolute control over every one of these forces.
-There is no need to appease the spirits of nature or of ancestors because ancestors have gone to their eternal destiny and because Jesus protects His people from demons, and all other dangers.
+The universe truly is full of spiritual forces, including men, angels, and demons.
+Jesus, the Incarnate God, has absolute control over every one of these forces.
+There is no need to appease the spirits of nature or ancestors because ancestors have gone to their eternal destiny.
+Jesus protects His people from demons and all other dangers.

-As Christianity, Islam, and other major religions spread around the world, animism is receding as a primary belief system.
-However, animism is still commonly mixed with major religions.
+Like Christianity, Islam, and other major religions spread around the world, animism is receding as a primary belief system.
+Animism still commonly mixes with aspects of major religions.
 Followers of Jesus must make sure that we do not hold animistic ideas, no matter how harmless they may seem.
-We must also be bold in sharing the power of Christ with animists, because only He can free them from this terrible burden.
+We must also be bold in sharing the power of Christ with animists because only He can free them from this terrible burden.